 Step 3: Decide Whether to Produce New Content or Optimize Existing Content

 In our experience, nine times out of ten, you’ll need to produce an entirely new piece of content to rank for the specific keywords you’re targeting.
-(You’ll always need to create new content for non-SEO topics.)
+(You’ll always need to create new content for originality-led topics.)

 However, sometimes there will be two keywords that seem nearly identical, which leads many marketers to wonder if it’s actually worth creating a separate post for each keyword or if they should lump multiple keywords into one post.
 The answer depends largely on how closely related the Google search engine results pages (SERPs) are.
 For this step, you can simply scan the titles of the top ten results — you don’t need to read each article.